mimoduo/mimogear/docs/postcss/utilities.md

 #Utilities

-There are several utlitiy mixins available within Mimogear for use in production.
-These were included based on the frequent use and value regardless of the project.
+There are several utility mixins available within Mimogear for use in production.
+These were included based on their frequent use and value regardless of the project.

 * visually-hidden: hide an element from sighted users
 * reset-visually-hidden: un-hide an element previously hidden